 Remember, cosmetic dental surgery is a craft, and the quality of any dental work done will ultimately reflect the quality of the person doing that work.

 Choose wisely, review case studies, look at before and after results, read testimonials, and read what they write.
 Make the best-informed decision possible.

 Why Choose Dental Implants?

-Dental implants are the treatment and solution of choice for prosthodontists, dental professionals, and patients who are missing one, a few, or all of their teeth, as well as for those with failing teeth or severe periodontal disease.
+Dental implants are the treatment and solution of choice for prosthodontists, dental professionals, and patients who are missing one, a few, or all of their teeth and those with failing teeth or severe periodontal disease.
 The advantages of dental implants are three-fold: structural, anatomical, and aesthetic.

-One of the biggest drawbacks associated with alternatives to dental implants, such as traditional dentures, is purely anatomical.
-Alternatives don’t stimulate the bone structures in the mouth.
-Dental implants do.
-Stimulation of the jaw bones, typically achieved through chewing, is incredibly important for not only the health of your teeth but also the very shape of your face.
-In a normal healthy mouth, the forces of mastication, or chewing, are transferred through the tooth into the roots and into the jaw bones.
-Traditional dentures and bridges do not transfer those forces to the bones beneath since they are supported by the gums in the case of the latter and surrounding teeth in the case of the former.
-Without adequate stimulation, bone tissue will actually waste away in a process known as bone resorption.
-This is bad for many reasons including a weakened jaw and a shrunken, less attractive facial appearance.
+Traditional dentures and bridges do not transfer those forces to the bones beneath since the gums support them in the case of the latter and surrounding teeth in the case of the former.
+Without adequate stimulation, bone tissue will waste away in a process known as bone resorption.
+This is bad for many reasons, including a weakened jaw and a shrunken, less attractive facial appearance.

 Two Types of Dental Implants

 There are two primary types of dental implants: endosteal implants and subperiosteal implants.